dianavile/React-TicTacToe/README.md

 - [X] Commit #3: Rewrite Board to use two loops to make the squares instead of hardcoding them.
 - [X] Commit #4: Add a toggle button that lets you sort the moves in either ascending or descending order.
 - [X] Commit #5: If player wins, highlight the three squares that caused the win.
-- [] When no one wins, display a message about the result being a draw.
+- [X] Commit #6: When no one wins, display a message about the result being a draw.